Burlington in Halton Region, Ontario — Central Canada (North America)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Entertainment.
 A significant historical year for this entry is 1964.

 Location.
 43° 19.179′ N, 79° 48.05′ W. Marker is in Burlington, Ontario, in Halton Region.
-Marker is on Lakeshore Road, 0.1 kilometers east of Maple Avenue, on the right when traveling east.
+It is on Lakeshore Road 0.1 kilometers east of Maple Avenue, on the right when traveling east.
 The marker is in the western end of Spencer Smith Park, and is also accessible from the Waterfront Trail.
 Touch for map.
 Marker is at or near this postal address: 1286 Lakeshore Road, Burlington ON L7S 1Y2, Canada.
 Touch for directions.

 Also see . . .
 Brant Inn Was the Pride of Burlington.

 A.B.
 Coleman built the original Brant Hotel, along with an adjacent building which became known as the Country Club.
-While the hotel was in operation, the Country Club was used as a men’s club in conjunction with the hotel.
+While the hotel was in operation, the Country Club was used as a mens club in conjunction with the hotel.
 Men gathered there to play billiards or to bowl.
 There were change facilities for people using the beach, as well as a boat rental operation.
-Built in 1917, the federal government expropriated the hotel to turn it into a soldiers’ hospital.
+Built in 1917, the federal government expropriated the hotel to turn it into a soldiers hospital.
 A.B.
 Coleman did some renovations on the Country Club and re-opened under the name of the Brant Inn.(Submitted on March 25, 2024, by Tim Boyd of Hamilton, Ontario.)